 The scientific name for the Mississippi kite is Ictinia mississippiensis.

-Adult males tend to be 34 – 36 centimetres in length, weighing approximately 214 to 304 grams.
+Adult males tend to be 34 – 36 centimetres in size, weighing approximately 214 to 304 grams.
 Adult females tend to be 34 to 37 centimetres in length, weighing around 270 to 388 grams.

 The wingspan of an adult specimen can be 75 – 84 centimetres.
 The color of their plumage is predominantly grey.
 Their outer wings and tail feathers are dark grey, while inner wings and head are light greys.
 The head and the neck of females tend to be more vibrant compared to males.
 Their eyes are red with black shade around it.
 Their wings are pointed and tapered.
 The color of their feet is primarily yellow with the red shade.
 The appearance of the juveniles is different from adult specimens.
 Their neck and head are either buff or white in color.
 The underparts of their body are streaked with black and white.
 The wings and upper body is light black.
 The underpart of their tail carries three thin stripes.